-As at June 30, 2022, the Company is awaiting final approval for renewal of the permit for the Linguekoto Project.
+As at the quarter ended March 31,2023 and the date of this report, the Company is awaiting final approval for renewal of the permit for the Linguekoto Project.

 vi) Harmattan Option - During the year ended December 31, 2020, the Company entered into an option agreement with Harmattan Consulting SARL (the "Optionor") to acquire a 95% interest in the rights of a research permit (the "Sola West Permit") of the Sola West Concession.